Module 1

 ...Book it.
 And get me a one-page brief by Wednesday evening.

-You spotted the critical distinction that most professionals miss.
-The vendor's self-certification doesn't transfer when the deployment context changes.
-Cross-border expansion is a substantial modification that triggers new conformity obligations.
-James is frustrated, but Helen's response tells you the board will listen when the risk is quantified.
+You spotted the distinction most professionals miss.
+The vendor's self-certification doesn't follow you when the deployment context changes.
+Cross-border expansion is a substantial modification — that triggers new conformity obligations.
+James is frustrated, but Helen's reaction tells you the board listens when you quantify the risk.

-When a high-risk AI system undergoes substantial modification — including deployment in new jurisdictions — a new conformity assessment may be required.
+When a high-risk AI system gets substantially modified — including being deployed in a new country — you may need a fresh conformity assessment.
 The original assessment covers the original deployment context only.
-Cross-border expansion to a new EU member state changes the regulatory landscape, data protection framework, and risk profile.
+Cross-border expansion changes the regulatory landscape, the data protection framework, and the risk profile.

 I'm proposing a human review panel.
 Every candidate TalentScreen rejects gets reviewed by a trained assessor before the decision is finalised.
 We keep the tool running, but no one falls through the cracks.